RobertOrsin/TIAPortalGames/README.md

 Some games need Delay-Timers to be playable (animation-frames, input-lags and so on).
 You need different delay-values for Simulation and real hardware.
 You need to fiddle around with them to find a playable gamespeed.

 # The Games
+## Snake
+The classic snake-game.
+### Known Bugs and Issues
+- Snake does not eat itself
+- Games "ends" after 30 apples

+## TicTacToe Extreme
+Nine TicTacToe-Games combined to a big game.
+Placing within a game determines where the next player can play.
+Check the ingame text..
+### Known Bugs and Issues
+- Winnerscreen shows wrong player

+## Viergewinnt (four wins)
+A quick and dirty version of four-wins, no winner determination, just placing gamepices.
+### Known Bugs and Issues
+non so far

+## Gameboy Zelda
+As the title says, some tiles and sprites to create a gameboy like rpg game.
+This is so most complex so far and needs more documentation.
+Players can push statues around to solve puzzles, slay enemies with sword and bombs.
+The Levelfile contains 13 Levels and can be advanced.
+There is a boss-fight which needs some more mechanics to be good.
+### Known Bugs and Issues
+Many...

+## Tetris
+Heavy work in progress, nothing to write home about.

+## Gameboy RPG (Pokemon)
+Based of my knowledge from the zelda-game i advanced the map with scrolling.
+Added a different tile-set (pokemon red/blue) and currently work on it.